 Money: The traditional way.
 Bid with money.

 Opportunity: The bidder offers the artist a career opportunity in exchange of the art work.
 In this case the bidder might have a social captial in form of network, or other significant industry contacts that they can introduce the artist to.

-Exchange: The bidder offers a trade or exchange of services in return of the art work.
-The exchange can also be something that takes place in the actual event, for example a kiss, acrobatic tricks or a recital of a poem.
+Exchange:This could be anything.
+The bidder offers a trade or exchange of services in return of the art work.
+The exchange can also be something that takes place in the actual event.
 The bidder’s imagination might be the only limitation to this category.

 Bidding is optional.
 All bids are binding.

 In this real but alternative auction performance, the tension between bidding seriously and the play with the alternative rules challenged the decision and actions of both the bidders and artists.

 What will the bidders offer?
 Will the artist accept other currencies than money?
 Can alternative currencies make way for a new era, or new ways of valuing art?